JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 telling Rosanna that I meant no unkindness?
 I have been a little hard on her, perhaps, in my own thoughts–I have almost hoped that the loss of the Diamond might be traced to *her*.
 Not from any ill-will to the poor
-girl: but—-” He stopped there, and going back to the billiard-table, began to knock the balls about once more.
+girl: but—” He stopped there, and going back to the billiard-table, began to knock the balls about once more.

 After what had passed between the Sergeant and me, I knew what it was